 helps healthcare providers make a prognosis, and allows for comparison of treatment

 Cancer grade and stage can be very complex and confusing.
-Be sure to ask your healthcare
+Ask your healthcare provider

-provider to explain these details about your cancer to you in a way you can understand.
+to explain these details about your cancer to you in a way you can understand.
+Consider